COTON DE TULEAR

 Experts have described the Coton de Tulear as the ultimate companion dog for a good reason.
 This small dog breed is friendly, playful and loves children of every age.

 The Coton de Tulear is a non-aggressive breed and rarely barks.
-Granted, much of its behaviour will also depend on how the dog was bred.
+Granted, much of its behavior will also depend on how the dog was bred.

 This breed adapts easily to household routines.
 Cotons are ever curious about the goings-on in the house.
 When there are no activities, the Coton de Tulear is content to sit quietly on the laps of his family members to relax quietly.
 Bred to be a companion, this comes easily to this dog.